superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ### A new kind of model: Pre-trained Embedding

 Until the early to mid-2010s, embedding was handled exclusively by ML teams building custom models from scratch.
-Custom models rely heavily on large volumes of task-specific data and require expert data scientists doing development and refinement for months.
+Custom models rely heavily on large volumes of task-specific data and require expert data scientists to develop and refine for months.

 Recent advances in [transfer learning](https://ai.plainenglish.io/transfer-learning-in-deep-learning-leveraging-pretrained-models-for-improved-performance-b4c49f2cd644) research have enabled **another** kind of model, pre-trained on large more broad datasets, using more computational power than 99.9% of companies have available.
 Custom models continue to play a crucial role in Vector Compute, excelling at some tasks.

-But pre-trained models have performed better than custom models on others – in particular, text, image, and audio embedding.
+However pre-trained models have performed better than custom models on others – in particular, text, image, and audio embedding.
 And, importantly, compared to building your own models, pre-trained models make it easier and faster to get to a working solution for your use case.

 Let’s look at some examples:

 [Llama-2](https://ai.meta.com/llama/), developed by Meta, is a set of LLMs that have been pre-trained on a publically available corpus of data, with variants trained on 7B, 13B, 34B and 70B parameters.
-Llama-2 achieves highly impressive results on language tasks, but [as a decoder model](https://magazine.sebastianraschka.com/p/understanding-encoder-and-decoder) it is not well suited for vector embeddings.
+Llama-2 achieves highly impressive results on language tasks, but [as a decoder model](https://magazine.sebastianraschka.com/p/understanding-encoder-and-decoder), it is not well suited for vector embeddings.

 Another example is OpenAI, which leverages ELMo and GPT for unsupervised pre-training to create robust general linguistic representations.
 Read how [OpenAI has improved language understanding with unsupervised learning](https://openai.com/blog/language-unsupervised/).